Lord Snow: Casting

-The third episode introduces a number of new characters to the story, due to the expansion of the story to the new locales of King's Landing and the Wall.
+The third episode introduces a number of new characters as the story expands to the new locales of King's Landing and the Wall.

 In the capital city the members of the council are presented.
 Series regular Aidan Gillen, known for his roles in Queer as Folk and The Wire takes the role of Lord Petyr Baelish, the king's master of coin known as "Littlefinger."
 Gethin Anthony plays the king's youngest brother Renly Baratheon, and veteran actor Julian Glover, well known to science fiction and fantasy fans after appearing in films such as The Empire Strikes Back and Indiana Jones and the Last Crusade, was cast as Grand Maester Pycelle after actor Roy Dotrice had to be replaced for medical reasons.
 Author George R. R. Martin wrote on the casting of Conleth Hill as spymaster Varys: "Hill, like Varys, is quite a chameleon, an actor who truly disappears inside the characters he portrays, more than capable not only of bringing the slimy, simpering eunuch to life."
 Ian McElhinney plays Ser Barristan Selmy, the commander of the Kingsguard, and Miltos Yorelemou appears as the fencing instructor Syrio Forel.
 McElhinney had previously played Gillen's father in Queer as Folk.

-The hierarchy of the Wall is introduced with James Cosmo as commander Jeor Mormont, Peter Vaughan as the blind maester Aemon, Owen Teale as the trainer of the new recruits Ser Alliser Thorne, and Francis Magee as the recruiter Yoren.
+The hierarchy of the Wall is introduced with James Cosmo as Commander Jeor Mormont, Peter Vaughan as the blind maester Aemon, Owen Teale as the trainer of the new recruits Ser Alliser Thorne, and Francis Magee as the recruiter Yoren.

 "We were deeply saddened to hear about Margaret's passing.
 She was a warm and wonderful person, and she was completely fantastic in her scenes with Isaac.
 We wish she could see them… but many people will, and they will love her.
 We will miss her terribly."